 Facility teams move around buildings and sites a lot: they need to be able to access relevant information on the go.
 A smart service app such as the Work Assistant combines scheduled tasks with service requests and sensor-triggered interventions – all neatly prioritized and shown on floor plans.
 With such a tool, service provider staff can dynamically manage their daily work and respond to real-world events as they are happening.
 This is the new world of dynamic, outcome-driven service delivery, enabled through IoT-related technologies.

 With mobile digital support, employees can have a more productive workday.
 The best IWMS+ software includes user apps that provide real-time guidance.
 Either on workers’ own smartphones or through a range of other intuitive touchpoints.
-Spacewell’s Personal Assistant app, for example, makes it easy for employees to navigate their workspaces and resources.
+Spacewell’s Workplace app, for example, makes it easy for employees to navigate their workspaces and resources.
 They no longer need to walk around to find a suitable space, their smartphone shows them there is a free space on the next floor, with the right amenities and comfort.